smartdevicelink/sdl_evolution/proposals/NNNN-atf_security_proposal.md

 ## Motivation

+Motivation of this proposal is to create ability of coverage the secure sessions.
+Which is the most important not covered part of SDL functionality.

 Manual testing of security SDL feature is slow and expensive.
-Also there are big probability of error during manual testing.\
+Also there is a big probability of error during manual testing.
-Testing automatization of all SDL use cases is best option to be sure that new code does not break SDL functionality.
+Testing automatization of all SDL use cases is the best option to be sure that new code does not break SDL functionality.

-ATF have possibility to cover almost all SDL use cases with automatic testing.
+ATF has possibility to cover almost all SDL use cases with automatic testing.
+But there is still some functionality that remains uncovered my ATF:
-The only things that are not supported by ATF:
  - Bluetooth transport;
  - USB transport;
  - Security feature;
  - Audio\Videostreaming (partially supported).

-Motivation of this proposal is to create ability for coverage the secure sessions.
-Which is the most important not covered part of SDL functionality.

 ## Proposed solution

 Add new APIs in ATF: